Do I Need a HIMS Neuropsychological Evaluation or Just the CogScreen?

 But the CogScreen is usually just one part of the process.
 If you’ve had recent stimulant use, psychological treatment, or cognitive concerns, the FAA often requires a full neuropsychological battery, including clinical interviews, standardized paper-and-pencil tests, and a narrative report from a HIMS-qualified psychologist.

 You'll notice in your letter that the specific tests are not listed.
-That's done to protect test security.
+That is done to protect test security.
 Talking to a HIMS neuropsychologist can help you quickly learn whether the battery is simple or complex.
 For example, not all protocols include the CogScreen.

 FAA Flowcharts Can Help

-For example, the FAA publishes an ADHD pathway chart (PDF) and an ADHD disposition table that outline when full testin
+For example, the FAA publishes an ADHD pathway chart (PDF) and an ADHD disposition table that outline when full testing is required.
+Most pilots find these documents confusing.

 Need help figuring out which evaluation applies to you?